LatteScott/Mediawiki/README.md

 MediaWiki's copyright and license (GNU General Public License, version 2 or later).
 Many thanks to the Wikimedia community for testing and suggestions.

+## Installation:

+1. After you download the files move them to htdocs in wammp/htdocs
+2. go to localhost/mediawiki
+3. Login with your username and email
+4. you're good to go

 ## Notes:

 This isn't the latest version of media wiki but it has the most support and modification.